TechWatching/pulumi-azure-workshop/README.md

 The most convenient way of doing this workshop without worrying about configuring a backend or an encryption provider is to use Pulumi Cloud which is free for individuals.
 You can just create an account [here](https://app.pulumi.com/signup) (or sign in using your GitHub/GitLab account) and that's it.

-If you don't want to use Pulumi Cloud, that's totally fine too, check the documentation or this [article](https://www.techwatching.dev/posts/pulumi-azure-backend) that demonstrates how to use Pulumi with Azure Blob Storage as the backend  and Azure Key Vault as the encryption provider (script to configure these resources is available at the end of the article).
+If you don't want to use Pulumi Cloud, that's totally fine too, check the [documentation](https://www.pulumi.com/docs/iac/concepts/state-and-backends/#using-a-self-managed-backend) to use a self-managed backend and another encryption provider.
+You can also check this [article](https://www.techwatching.dev/posts/pulumi-azure-backend) that demonstrates how to use Pulumi with Azure Blob Storage as the backend and Azure Key Vault as the encryption provider (script to configure these resources is available at the end of the article).

 Log in to your backend using the [pulumi login CLI command](https://www.pulumi.com/docs/iac/cli/commands/pulumi_login/)